MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 #### **Client status** section

 Use the **Connected as** value to confirm that the displayed user name identifies the account to be used for Azure Information Protection authentication.
 This user name must match an account used for Office 365 or Azure Active Directory.
-The account must also belong to an Office 365 tenant that is configured for sensitivity labels in the Office 365 Security & Compliance Center.
+The account must also belong to an Office 365 tenant that is configured for sensitivity labels in your labeling management portal.

 If you need to sign in as a different user to the one displayed, see the [Sign in as a different user](clientv2-admin-guide-customizations.md#sign-in-as-a-different-user) instructions.